selisha-pivotal/pcf-meetup-code-samples/java/retwisj/README.md

 Spring Data - Redis Twitter Example
 ===================================

 An improved Java implementation of the [Redis Twitter Clone](http://redis.io/topics/twitter-clone) using Spring Data.
-Tutorial available [here](http://static.springsource.org/spring-data/data-keyvalue/examples/retwisj/current/)
+Tutorial available [here](http://static.springsource.org/spring-data/data-keyvalue/examples/retwisj/current/).
+This examples is built on Spring, it runs on Tomcat by default, and it needs Redis.

 ##Build